astral-sh/ruff/fuzz/README.md

 [`ruff_linter::test::test_snippet`](../crates/ruff_linter/src/test.rs) testing utility.
 It currently is only configured to use default settings, but may be extended in future versions to test non-default linter settings.

+### `ruff_new_parser_equiv`

+This fuzz harness was introduced to ensure that the handwritten parser ("new" parser) is equivalent to the one which is automatically generated from a grammar.
+This ensures that optimisations applied to the handwritten parser are indeed valid.
+It is implemented by executing both the lalrpop-generated and the new parsers, then comparing their output.